The Horse that Led My Dad to Painting

 Lectures: Visiting critic, 2001, 2008 and 2009 in painting at Mass College of Art.
 In 2003 lectured at the University of the Arts on monoprinting and a demo on paper-litho transfer, and also at Holy Cross College in 2005, and Wheaton College in 2017.

 Avakian became seriously interested in drawing during his early grammer school years when his father drew him a horse with a rider.
 This moment began a bond of love for Avakian.
 In the latter years of grammer school he admired the masterful story telling and painting technique of Norman Rockwell.
 During his high school years he was mentored by Lincoln Levinson his art teacher.
-For his dedication as an art student he was awarded 3-gold keys ; one for photography, drawing, and painting.
+For his dedication as an art student he was awarded 5-gold keys; for photography, drawing, and painting.
 At the SMFA, he studied with the Belgian painter Jan Cox who's paintings had a strong influence on him.
 Avakian traveled to NY city to see Cox's bewitching Orpheus and Eurydice paintings at the Catherine Viviano Gallery.
 Jan Cox happened to be there, and was willing to sit in front of his his large-scale painting for a historical snapshot.
 In grad school, Alber's color course had a powerful effect him, while his paintings in class were considered "idiosyncratic" and he was harsly judged to be "unteachable" by an abstract painter from New York.
 His enrollment in Existential Philosophy, introduced him to the writtings of Heidegger, Husserl, Sartre, and others that opened his mind in a wonderous way beyond anything he could have imagined.
-Also his on-going interest in design and brought him in contact with Gestalt psychology, and the interior world of the psyche, and C. G. Jung whose writtings had a profound influence on him.
-After grad school, Avakian read the biography BLACK ANGEL: A Life of Arshile Gorky authored by Nuritza Matossian.
-In the life of Gorky, Avakian found a soulful kinship with Gorky's existential challenges, includinng his multiple losses, lonliness, and despair that finally drove him to take his life.
-Gorky's life had in some unexplicable way entered Avakian's art with loving compassionate silence.
+Also his on-going interest in design brought him in contact with Gestalt psychology, and the interior world of the psyche, and C. G. Jung whose writtings had a profound influence on him.
+After grad school, Avakian read the biography BLACK ANGEL: A Life of Arshile Gorky.
+In the life of Gorky, Avakian found a soulful kinship with Gorky's existential challenges, multiple losses, abject lonliness and despair that finally drove him to take his life.
+Gorky lives on in spirit.

 *See monoprint "Gorky & Me" under "Portraits" in slide show.

-This monoprint (in the background) exemplifies how far the use of paper-litho as a printmaking method has progressed in transferring photo images to paper.
 Genocide Hangings 2, above, is from a large-scale series of work that was included in a one-person show called: LEST WE FORGET held at the Providence College, Hunt-Cavanagh Gallery in 2005.
+This monoprint (in the background) exemplifies the potentiality of paper-litho method, and how far it has progressed in transferring images of large-scale to paper.
 This powerful image of inhumanity was sourced from a 1915 historical photo of a public hanging.
-It was digitally stylized, enlarged, cut into nine sections, inked as plates, and then printed on BFK paper in a seamless undertaking.
-The small text of approximately 50 towns and cities was printed later.
+It was digitally stylized, enlarged, inked, and printed on BFK paper in a seamless undertaking.
+The small text of approximately 50 towns was printed later.

 The above monoprint is from the FAMILY BIOGRAPHY series exhibited at the Attleboro Arts Museum.
 Previously FAMILY BIO 30 (not in photo) received the Best of Show Award.
 These prints are a combination of family and historical photos.
 It was conceived to be spread out in an expansive horizontal format reminiscent of an ongoing epic of time beginning with genocidal horror more than 100 years ago.
 The aftermath of the 1915 Armenian Genocide continues through a timeless passing on to the next generation their legacy and history through protective silences, stories, secrets, anger, and nightmares.